uzh-rpg/IROS2019-FPV-VIO-Competition/README.md

 ## Evaluation Metric
 The submission will be ranked based on the accuracy.
 We use the same metric as adopted by [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 The average translation error (in percentage) over all possible subsequences of a set of certain lengths will be used for ranking the submitted results.

+## Questions

+If you have a question about the challenge, please file a Github issue in this repository.
+This way the question and response will be visible to everyone.
+You may also want to watch this repository in order to be informed of the latest updates.